aklreaxmer/leap-paint/README.md

 Extend your finger and move around to paint.
 To increase stroke width, move your hand forward.
 To decrease, move backward.
+Erase with an open palm, and change colors by making a fist.